Limited Time — Lifetime Access for just $99. Lock in before prices rise.

 Build the graph

-Start with Navigate, connect interaction and wait blocks, then finish with extraction, export, and End.
+Start with Navigate, connect interaction and wait blocks, then finish with extraction, export, Loop Continue for repeated inputs, or End.

 3